garydwatson/pmrmq/README.md

 serialization to use JSON serialization instead, and for the subscribe mechanic not forcing the user to keep the process open indefinitely.

+The abstract model to think of is similar to an email system.
+You have channels  which you can think of as mailing lists.
+You have inboxes which can subscribe to channels.
+Anything you publish to a channel all subscribed inboxes will receive a copy of.
+When you consume a message it removes it from the inbox you are reading from.
+You can setup all kinds of routing scenarios with this model.
+Want a round robin, setup 1 inbox and have 8 processes consume the messages in that inbox.
+Want each app to consume each message exactly once with guaranteed delivery, setup 8 inboxes so that each process get's it's own inbox.

+Something that would be useful for further work would be to add the capability to have inboxes subscribe to more than one channel

+I'm sure there are other ways you could expand the paradigm to add flexibility

 # Example usage

 to subscribe...